 All you would have to do is fill out our Request A Tree form and let us know which service you are looking for!
-PLEASE NOTE: New tree planting is SUSPENDED until FALL 2018 (weather permitting).
-We have met our current quota of trees and will resume at a later date.
-You may still request a new tree during this time and be added to our list.
-Your patience is appreciated.
+PLEASE NOTE: New tree planting usually takes place in the fall (weather permitting).

 You can put any large item out on your tree-lawn the night before your designated garbage day to be picked up.
 As of January 2021, Kimble will now be picking up any bulk items.
 For any questions, concerns, or if there are any issues, please call Kimble directly at 1-800-201-0005.

 For more information on bulk pickup, please visit Kimble's website at https://www.kimblecompanies.com/bulk-item-collection

 In the fall, the leaf crews work diligently to get each street done one at a time.
 The trucks will go around each street once before going back again.
 It will also help to make sure any vehicles are not parked in front of your pile.
 We would also appreciate it if the piles are raked neatly onto the tree lawn and NOT in the street.
 Tall grass must also be placed into a brush pile, as it will clog the machine.
 As a reminder, there is NO leaf collection program in the Spring.
 Our refuse collection contractor gladly accepts leaves that are bagged and left out on your regular trash collection day